connectedbydata/connectedbydata.org/_actions/narrative.md

     references:
       - data-ownership
   -
-    heading: We need to highlight how, why and when **individual consent** fails us
+    heading: We're highlighting how, why and when **individual consent** fails us
-    opinion: Individual consent sometimes disempowers people – we need to talk about its limits to avoid its misapplication
+    opinion: Individual consent sometimes disempowers people – we're talking about its limits to avoid its misapplication
     subpoints:
       -
         icon: noun-faq.png